NordicHPC/sonar/README.md

 - `gpu%`: GPU percentage (sim across cards; this is a sample)
 - `gpumem%`: GPU memory percentage (in percent of memory across all cards; this is a sample)
 - `gpukib`: GPU memory used in KiB (sum across cards; this is a sample)
+- `cputime_sec`: Accumulated CPU time that a process has used

 `gpumem%` vs `gpukib`:
 The difference is that on some cards some of the time it is possible to